 Lewelling House Museum

 The Lewelling House Museum is located in tiny Salem, Iowa.
 A visit here is an important look back into two primary factors associated with this particular house, the Lewellings anti-slavery stance and its prominence as home to Iowa’s first commercial nursery.
 Henderson and his wife Elizabeth were early residents of this Quaker community, settling here in 1837 after moving from Indiana (for perspective that is only a year or two before George Yount planted the first grapevines in Napa Valley).
 This home, now museum was built by the Lewellings in 1843 and was a stop on the Underground Railroad (a trap door and a tunnel is built into the house).
 The museum is open on Sundays from 10-4pm May through September or by walk-in or other days by appointment (at least 24 hours’ notice is required).

 Lewelling House Museum, Salem Iowa

-John sold his business (J. Lewelling and Sons) and moved to St. Helena in 1864 for health related reasons (looking for a drier climate to fight his asthma) and purchased his first property and in the subsequent years planted several hundred acres of vineyards.
+John sold his business to his son Eli and moved to St. Helena in 1864 for health related reasons (looking for a drier climate to fight his asthma) and purchased his first property and in the subsequent years planted several hundred acres of vineyards.
 By 1868 he owned 400 acre of land in Napa Valley.
 Along with other St. Helena viticulture pioneers including Charles Krug and Henry Pellet, John Lewelling helped found the St. Helena Viticultural Club (the precursor to today’s Appellation St. Helena).